btfcal/website/content/podcast/ep2.md

 ---
-title: "SkyDeck and \"Student Startups\" + a call-in from Tanthai at Dorm Room Fund"
+title: 'SkyDeck and "Student Startups" + a call-in from Tanthai at Dorm Room Fund'
 episode: 2
 date: 2021-04-14
 anchor_id: "EP2-SkyDeck-and-Student-Startups--a-call-in-from-Tanthai-at-Dorm-Room-Fund-euse0v"